Locked (miniseries)

-Locked is an Indian Telugu-language crime thriller streaming television miniseries written and directed by Pradeep Deva Kumar.
-It stars Satya Dev, Samyukta Hornad, Sri Lakshmi, Keshav Deepak, Aberaam Varma, Vasu Inturi, Bindu Pagidimarri, and John Kottoly.
-The plot follows Dr. Anand Chakravarthy (Kancharana), a neurosurgeon who is trapped inside his own mansion with uninvited guests and robbers.
+Locked is a 2020 Indian Telugu-language crime thriller streaming television miniseries written and directed by Pradeep Deva Kumar.
+It stars Satyadev, Samyukta Hornad, Sri Lakshmi, Keshav Deepak, Aberaam Varma, Vasu Inturi, Bindu Pagidimarri, and John Kottoly.
+The plot follows Dr. Anand Chakravarthy (Satya Dev), a neurosurgeon who is trapped inside his own mansion with uninvited guests and robbers.
 Season 1 has 7 episodes and premiered on Aha on 25 March 2020.
 In July 2021, it was announced that the series would be renewed for the second season.

 Plot

 Dr. Anand Chakravarthy is a successful neurosurgeon who has never lost a patient, owing to his extensive research on brain surgeries.
-One day, he saves a child who was in a critical condition and leaves for his house.
-However, Padmini a thief who wants money to provide a good life to her grand child hires Vaishnavi an ex-IT employee who wants to take care of her mentally ill sister, and Siva a cab driver who tries to commit suicide due to his breakup for not having money became a gang to rob bachelor's homes.
+One day, he saves a child who is in a critical condition and leaves for his house.
+However, Padmini, a thief who wants money to provide a good life to her grand child hires Vaishnavi, an ex-IT employee who wants to take care of her mentally ill sister and Siva, a cab driver who tries to commit suicide due to his breakup for not having money becomes a gang to rob bachelor's homes.
 They entered Anand's house to carry out a robbery.
-After a lot of chaos, they try to outsmart Anand, but finally, he gets hold of them and locks them in a room.
+After a lot of chaos, they try to outsmart Anand, but finally he gets hold of them and locks them in a room.

-Meanwhile, his colleague, Dr. Misbah, an anesthesiologist arrives at Anand's house as he’s tired of his wife Fatima’s suspicious nature.
+Meanwhile, his colleague, Dr. Misbah, an anesthesiologist, arrives at Anand's house as he’s tired of his wife Fatima’s suspicious nature.
 Though Anand does not want to host him, he agrees reluctantly.
 Much to the dismay of Misbah, Fatima also arrives in the house to share her feelings with Anand.
 Misbah and Fatima accuse each other of cheating.
-On the other hand, Inspector Sivalingam who was at the house for a drink finds a mysterious black cover filled with body organs.
-He questions Anand about it threatening to arrest him but Anand slices a knife through his stomach killing him grotesquely.
-Fatima tries to escape but she is caught by Anand's henchman.
+On the other hand, Inspector Sivalingam, who was at the house for a drink, finds a mysterious black cover filled with body organs.
+He questions Anand about it, threatening to arrest him.
+But Anand slices a knife through his stomach, killing him grotesquely.
+Fatima tries to escape, but she is caught by Anand's henchman.

-Anand's junior Avinash is an admirer of Anand and owed to him by saving his mother by conducting a successful surgery on a rare tumor.
-Later he finds out that Anand is carrying out research by kidnapping and killing homeless people.
-Then he is also held captive by Anand.
-He explains about his research to him that he was trying a dead man alive by recreating the memory of the human brain back.
-He decided to work on this research after his loving wife Sudha's death who died of brain cancer.
+Anand's junior, Avinash, is an admirer of Anand and owed him for saving his mother, by conducting a successful surgery on a rare tumor.
+Later, he finds out that Anand is carrying out research by kidnapping and killing homeless people.
+Then, he is also held captive by Anand.
+He explains his research to him that he is trying to bring a dead man back to life, by recreating the memory of the human brain.
+He decided to work on this research after his loving wife Sudha's death, a result of brain cancer.
 He announces that he was going to succeed in his research in a week by killing them and researching their brains.
-His aim is to make a man alive by making his memories back through the Altering the memories.
-He announces to starts the surgery with his wife making her alive by recreating her memories back.
+His aim is to being a man alive by bringing his memories back, through altering the memories.
+He announces to start the surgery with his wife and bring her back alive by recreating her memories.